Maaveeran (2023 film): Plot

 Sathya is a comic book artist who writes and illustrates a comic strip about a brave warrior named Maaveeran for the Tamil newspaper Dhina Thee.
 However, he is also a coward who has been unable to stand up for himself ever since his father was killed several years ago in his fight against the existing system.
 He allows an employee at Dhina Thee to take credit for Maaveeran due to his cowardice.
 Nila, a sub-editor at the paper and a journalist, takes a stand on Sathya's behalf, securing the same job that the previous sub-editor misused his skills for.
 Eventually, they both fall in love.

 Sathya and his family, comprising his widowed mother, Eshwari, and younger sister, Raji, along with his neighbours, are forced to move out of their slum and relocate to a high-rise apartment building by the Government of Tamil Nadu to improve their living conditions.
 But within a few hours of moving in, the apartment's flaws get exposed because of shoddy construction, crumbling walls due to unstable foundation, broken doors, poorly installed windows, and the ceiling falling apart.
 Eshwari confronts the contractor, Dhanraj, and the local councillor Paguthi.

 A drunk Dhanraj enters Sathya's apartment unnoticed by Eshwari and force opens the bathroom door while Raji is inside, taking a shower.
 Sathya gets home and panics at the site of the messy condition of his apartment.
 He learns what Dhanraj had done to his sister and how Dhanraj hit his mother for questioning him.
 Enraged, Sathya goes to Dhanraj carrying a pencil as a weapon, but he and his goons humiliate and threaten him.

 Sathya returns home to find his mother ashamed of his cowardly nature and decides to die.
 He attempts suicide by jumping from the top floor of an apartment but decides not to after a moment of contemplation.
 However, he slips and falls, causing a serious head injury.
 Kumar, Eshwari, and Raji admit him to the hospital.
-Sathya dies shortly after being admitted.
+Sathya's condition gets critical as per the doctor and then he dies, but suddenly he wakes up while being alright even after being in critical condition just before.
 Upon waking, Sathya experiences a mysterious voice, speaking like the narrator of the Maaveeran strip, that guides him in making decisions, including fighting the corrupt Housing Minister, M. N. Jeyakodi.